wp-plugins/thisismyjam-widget/readme.txt

 1. Upload the `timj-widget` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Drag the widget into the desired sidebar area and set the options.
+3. Drag the widget into the desired sidebar area and choose how you'd like to customize it.

 == Frequently Asked Questions ==

 = How does this all work? =

-ThisIsMyJam.com provides some javascript to embed in a site.
-This widget extends that to include the available options.
+This Is My Jam provides embeddable javascript that shows your current status from [thisismyjam.com](http://thisismyjam.com/ "This Is My Jam").
+This widget extends that javascript to make this status available to the WordPress community.
 It will output the appropriate code without needing to manually build a javascript string.
+See more here: [thisismyjam.com/goodies](http://thisismyjam.com/goodies/ "This Is My Jam Goodies")

+= What's This Is My Jam? =

+It's a place to put your favorite song of the moment and hear great music, handpicked every day by friends.
+Learn more and sign up here: [thisismyjam.com/about](http://thisismyjam.com/about "About This Is My Jam")

 == Screenshots ==